atom/atom/docs/customizing-atom.md

 be loaded last, giving you the chance to override bindings that are defined by Atom's core keymaps or third-party packages.

+You can open this file in an editor from the _Atom > Open Your Keymap_ menu.

 You'll want to know all the commands available to you.
 Open the Settings panel (`cmd-,`) and select the _Keybindings_ tab.
 It will show you all the keybindings currently in use.